How to make the best of 1 day in Uji, Kyoto

 Amida Buddha is a wooden statue, covered in gold foil, carved by Jocho Busshi, a Heian period sculptor.
 His speciality was to join multiple pieces of blocks of wood to carve and join it to form a single piece or figure.

-All that remains today of this temple is this Phoenix Hall which is home to the soaring shining statue in the midst of heavenly beings playing instruments…it is a treasure well-worth a visit at least once!
+What remains today of this temple is this Phoenix Hall which is home to the soaring shining statue in the midst of heavenly beings playing instruments…it is a treasure well-worth a visit at least once!

 The Phoenix Hall is featured on the flip-side of the Japanese Ten yen coin.

-Walk the path around the Hall, and you will come to the museum where you can immerse in its history.
+When visiting the Byodoin Temple, take the path around the Hall, and you will come to the museum where you can immerse in its history.
 One part of the museum holds original artefacts from the temple and the other is almost like walking into a heavenly whirl!
 Here, dancing celestial beings, child musicians and birds bearing flowers are depicted in rich, vibrant colours.

 NB: Cameras were not allowed, so I do not have any pictures to show here.